Height: 24 inches

 Edible Qualities

-Lewis Bush Bean is an annual vegetable plant that is typically grown for its edible qualities.
+Lewis Bush Bean is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces green long pods which can be harvested at any point.
 The pods have a pleasant taste and a crisp texture.

 The pods are most often used in the following ways: